-You’ll be able to enjoy local traditions and cultural performances, as well as plentiful, delicious locally grown foods, including tomatoes!
+You’ll be able to enjoy local traditions and cultural performances, as well as plentiful, delicious, locally-grown foods, including tomatoes!
 Check out the folk dancing and music, and you’ll also find lots of trinkets and handmade souvenirs to take home with you.

 On 3 November every year, the Olive Festival takes place in Brar.
-This festival showcases many different locally-produced foods from all around the country, but mostly anything to do with olives!
+This festival showcases many locally-produced foods from around the country, but mostly anything to do with olives!
 You’ll also get to enjoy a tour of the olive groves around the area, some of which date back thousands of years.

-Kruja Mountain Festival
+12. Kruja Mountain Festival

 You can head up the mountain on foot if you’re feeling energetic, or you can drive up instead.
-The views are amazing, so make sure you have plenty of space on your camera memory card.
+The views are unique, so make sure you have plenty of space on your camera memory card.